 Always seem to have the theme song to Daniel Tiger stuck in your head?
 You aren’t the only one, Mama!
 Take the time to fill your mind, heart, and soul with your favorite music when pumping or nursing.
 Classical music can relax you, or turn up your favorite pop artist to help power you through your last pumping session of the day.
 Plus, it’s a great way to introduce your baby to the music you love.

-I hope implementing some of these ideas helps boost your physical and emotional well-being during the year ahead!
+I hope implementing some of these ideas helps boost your physical and emotional well-being!
 Raising a child takes a great deal of courage and an abundance of love, so remember to fill your cup by introducing a few of these ideas into your routine.
 You are brave, beautiful, and worthy, Mama – never forget that.